 - Select “Donate” to let people donate directly through your Facebook page (You’ll need to sign up for Meta Pay, though).

 - Hit “Finish.”
 Boo-yah!

 Better still, you can add the donate button to individual posts.
 The sky’s the limit!
-Don’t make it hard for people to figure out how to give you money – that’s a good rule for nonprofits (And for life in general, come to think of it!).
+Make it easy for people to figure out how to give you money – that’s a good rule for nonprofits.
+(And for life in general, come to think of it!)